flight-tom/SqlWebAdmin/README.md

 > My vision to use this project is for web hosting company.
 > Security Policy needs more work, especially need more testing, to make sure that there is no SQL user can see other's data.

-Since 2007, this proejct was an orphan, and technique has been moving forward far from there, I decide to make it live again.
+Since 2007, this proejct became an orphan, technique has been moving forward far from it, I decide to make it live again.

-*beside I readlly need this functionality to assist my job in a remote work.*
+*beside I readlly need this functionality to assist my remote work.*

 TODO:
 ----------------------
-- Make it work with **SQL standard authentication** (done)
+- [x] Make it work with **SQL standard authentication** (done)
-- Move to ASP.NET **MVC** instead of WebForm
+- [] Move to ASP.NET **MVC** instead of WebForm